The Holidays are upon us, and many have been asking for this apple pie recipe.

 Yep!
 It's one you should write down.

 I love to bake.
 I remember my first effort was of all things, Pineapple Upside Down Cake.
 I was eleven.
-That I didn't kill anyone in the family, and they actually really liked it (Betty Crocker), I was hooked immediately.
+That I didn't kill anyone in the family, and they actually really liked it (Better Homes), I was hooked immediately.

 Been a self trained chef ever since.
 But I had good teachers.
 My mother, my